 All About Postmasters and Mail Superintendents

-Job Description & Duties Plan, direct, or coordinate operational, administrative, management, and supportive services of a U.S. post office; or coordinate activities of workers engaged in postal and related work in assigned post office.
+Position Description Plan, direct, or coordinate operational, administrative, management, and supportive services of a U.S. post office; or coordinate activities of workers engaged in postal and related work in assigned post office.

 - Select and train postmasters and managers of associate postal units.

-These are the skills Postmasters and Mail Superintendents say are the most useful in their careers:
+Below is a list of the skills most Postmasters and Mail Superintendents say are important on the job.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.